OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 ## Important parts of an add-in command

 The following steps explain how to add add-in commands to an existing add-in.
 These steps assume you're using an XML manifest.
-If you're working with the JSON-based Teams manifest, see [Add-in commands in a Teams Manifest (developer preview)](#add-in-commands-in-a-teams-manifest-developer-preview).
+If you're working with the JSON-based Teams manifest, see [Add-in commands in a Teams Manifest for Outlook Add-ins (developer preview)](#add-in-commands-in-a-teams-manifest-for-outlook-add-ins-developer-preview).

 ### Step 1: Add VersionOverrides element